MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-on-premises-resources.md

 ## Supported resources

 Application Gateway supports any backend target resource that uses HTTP or HTTPS protocol.
-It's verified to support a private connection from the managed virtual network to:
+Connections to the following resources from the managed virtual network are verified:
 - Jfrog Artifactory
 - Snowflake Database
 - Private APIs